saintsal/daoistry/content/mindsets/defenders-advantage.md

 On top of this, Chainlink's *super-linear staking mechanism* forces the briber to overpay each time they have another provider to bribe.
 So overall they have to massively overpay, making it not worth doing.

-> The main such feature is super-linear staking impact (specifically, quadratic).
+> The main feature is super-linear staking impact (specifically, quadratic).
 An adversary must have resources considerably in excess of nodes’ deposited funds in order to subvert the mechanism.

 As Chainlink gets bigger, the cost to bribe the network rises quadratically.
 The cost of attack grows while the cost of defense decreases in relation.
 The bigger the network, the easier it is to kick out corrupt nodes since the network depends on them less.

 ## Defending against internal threats
 When we think about internal threats, it's not all about bribes or antagonistic intentions.

-Vitalik explains it's a mistake to assume this is always about rational incentives:
+Vitalik explains it's also a mistake to assume behaviour stems from rational incentives:

 > Economics is not everything.
 Individual actors may be motivated by extra-protocol motives, they may get hacked, they may get kidnapped, or they may simply get drunk and decide to wreck the blockchain one day and to hell with the cost.